nden/astropy/docs/modeling/parameters.rst

-Most models in this package are "parametric" in the sense that each subclass of `~astropy.modeling.Model` represents an entire family of models, each member of which is distinguished by a fixed set of parameters that fit that model to some some dependent and independent variable(s) (also referred to throughout the package as the outputs and inputs of the model).
+Most models in this package are "parametric" in the sense that each subclass of `~astropy.modeling.Model` represents an entire family of models, each member of which is distinguished by a fixed set of parameters that fit that model to some dependent and independent variable(s) (also referred to throughout the package as the outputs and inputs of the model).

 Parameters are used in three different contexts within this package: Basic